The All-American Rejects: 2013–2024: Unofficial hiatus and other projects

 The band headlined the Slam Dunk festival tour in the UK on the Bank Holiday weekend of May 2014, alongside other bands such as Goldfinger, Letlive, We the Kings and Zebrahead.
 Following occasional performances of touring for 18 months and a concert with Musikfest, Wheeler announced in an interview with the former that the band plans to begin recording for their fifth studio album in the fall of 2013.
 He went on to describe the intended creative process as "in the moment", saying they plan to write as well as record new material in the studio rather than write in advance.

 The group performed at Universal Studios Orlando annual Mardi Gras event, Wabash College, and Manhattan College in the spring of 2015.
 A new song by the band titled "There's a Place" is featured in the trailer for the 2015 film Miss You Already, in which Ritter also stars.
 The song and its music video were released on October 30, 2015.
-On July 21, 2016, Tyson Ritter announced a new single from the band, entitled "DGAF."
+On July 21, 2016, Tyson Ritter announced a new single from the band, entitled "DGAF".
 The song was performed live for the first time that night, which also marked the start of the band's tour with Blink-182.
-The band performed at Emo Nite LA's 2nd anniversary at the Echoplex in Los Angeles, CA in December 2016.
+The band performed at Emo Nite LA's 2nd anniversary at the Echoplex in Los Angeles, California in December 2016.